 Frequent urination, dizziness, or lightheadedness may occur.
-If any of these effects persist or worsen, tell your doctor or pharmacist promptly.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

 To reduce the risk of dizziness and lightheadedness, get up slowly when rising from a sitting or lying position.